Bryan Arion

-Bryan Arion is a Mexican actor and model best known for his roles in television series such as Selena: The Series and The Last Ship.
+Bryan Arion is a Mexican actor and model best known for his roles in television series Selena: The Series, The Last Ship, and the film Can You Feel the Beat: The Lisa Lisa Story.

 Early life

 Arion was born in Chilpancingo, Guerrero, Mexico, a city known for its drug cartels.
 His family was a victim of cartel-related violence so at age 5 he and his mother fled to the US.
 He grew up in North Carolina where he experienced racism and bullying because of his ethnicity.

 Career

 Arion booked one of his first roles on the soap opera Days of Our Lives.
 He also went on to appear in the action-drama series The Last Ship.
 Arion starred as Ray in Selena: The Series, which was released in 2020.

+In 2025, he appeared in the Lifetime movie Can You Feel the Beat: The Lisa Lisa Story as Eladio.

 He has also appeared in commercials.

 Personal life

 Arion is a practitioner of Brazilian Jiu-Jitsu and Muay Thai.
 Arion is also a musician who plays guitar and piano.